Keenan Palasia: Background

 Palasia was born in the Logan area of Brisbane, Queensland, Australia and raised on the Gold Coast, Queensland, Australia.

-He is of Maori & Samoan descent.
+Palasia is of Maori & Samoan descent making him eligible to play for QLD, Australia, New Zealand and Samoa.

+His mother Carly is Māori born in Waitara, Taranaki New Zealand from the Wallace (Warihi) family with ties to iwis Te Ati Awa, Ngati Mutunga and Ngati Maniapoto maternally as well as Te Rarawa paternally through the Matthew’s family originally from Panguru.

+Palasia’s father is Christchurch born Samoan whose parents originate from villages Malie and Falefa in Samoa.

-Palasia is also the eldest nephew of former NRL player and Cronulla Sharks 2016 premiership winning centre, Ricky Leutele (the youngest brother of Keenan's father) who now plays in the English Superleague for Leigh Leopards.
+Palasia is also the eldest nephew of former NRL player and Cronulla Sharks 2016 premiership winning centre, Ricky Leutele (the youngest brother of Keenan's father) who finished his career in the English Superleague for Leigh Leopards.
 Palasia has a younger brother, Saiah who was born in 2001 on the Gold Coast.

-Keenan was born in Logan, Brisbane but he & his family moved to the Gold Coast in 1997 when he was just 2 weeks old & he was raised on the Gold Coast for over 17 years until he graduated from Palm Beach-Currumbin High School in 2014 then moved to Brisbane to commence his 1st preseason with Brisbane Broncos Under 20s.
+Keenan was born in Logan, Brisbane but he & his family moved to the Gold Coast in 1997 when he was just 2 weeks old & he was raised on the Gold Coast for over 17 years until he graduated from Palm Beach-Currumbin High School in 2014 then moved to Brisbane to commence his 1st preseason with Brisbane Broncos.

 He played his 1st rugby league game at age 10 for Parkwood Sharks Junior Rugby League club on the Gold Coast where he was later joined by close friend, primary school class mate & touch football team mate Briton Nikora.
 Palasia then later played his teenage years for Nerang Roosters Junior Rugby League.

 Keenan played schoolboy Rugby League for Palm Beach-Currumbin High School (PBC) from 2010-2014 and was also a part of the 2014 PBC Reds team playing 2nd Row in the GIO Cup Open Schoolboys Qld final winning against Wavell High School alongside Keegan Hipgrave & Jed Cartwright.